Alec-Stashevsky/website-update/content/authors/admin/_index.md

   url: "https://www.reed.edu/math/theses.html"

 # Short bio (displayed in user profile at end of posts)
-bio: Anti-lumper nuance hunter
+bio: Anti-lumper nuance hunter.
+All opinions are my own.

 # Interests to show in About widget
 interests:
-- Geometric Deep Learning
+- Graph Machine Learning
+- Search and Recommendation
 - Inequality and Development
 - Occult Economies
 - Place-making, Migration, Mobility
 - Spatial Politics
 - Anthropology
 - Decarbonization
-- Securitization

 # Education to show in About widget